matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ### Software Delivery Performance

 The eight wastes are empirically linked to degraded software delivery performance.
-Data from the [2024 State of DevOps report](https://dora.dev/research/2024/dora-report/2024-dora-accelerate-state-of-devops-report.pdf) and the _Accelerate_ research allows us to quantify exactly how these wastes impact the four key metrics of high performance.
+Data from the [Accelerate State of DevOps Report 2024](https://dora.dev/research/2024/dora-report/2024-dora-accelerate-state-of-devops-report.pdf) allows us to quantify exactly how these wastes impact the four key metrics of high performance.

 #### The Impact on Throughput